dcashpeterson/Public-Samples/Slides/GettingStartedWithLearningPathways.md

-# Creating a microlearning portal with Microsoft 365 Leanring Pathways
+# Getting Started with Microsoft 365 Learning Pathways

 Thank you for coming to my session on using Microsoft 365 Learning Pathways.
 I hope you enjoyed the session.
 Here is a list of the resources I posted in my session.